sid-the-sloth1/revives/README.md

 **Note: 1) All times and dates should be according to TCT.**

-**2) APi has last 100 revives.
+**2) API has last 100 revives.
 This 100 has both outgoing and incoming revives.
 So you choose the update Interval carefully so that in b/w 2 consecutive updates you don't give  and get more than a combined total of 100 revives**